 If your craft room is small, these 10 Small Craft Room Ideas That Actually Work focus on layouts and storage solutions that actually work in tight spaces.

-1. Open Shelving for Fabric and Supplies
+1. Open Shelving for Fabric and Craft Supplies

 Why it works: